cirosantilli/china-dictatorship/FAQ.md

 Even if you saw something yourself, how can you be sure that it is representative?

-And if it has changed now, that it has changed, maybe China should unban it?
+And if it has changed, now that it has changed, maybe China should unban it?

 ### FLG is dangerous because LHZ has too much power over followers